valery-judah/leetcode-python/README.md

 #### How to Use

-1. **Implement Your Solution**: Complete your solution in the `solution.py` file and update the `notes.md` with your approach and complexity analysis.
+1. **Implement Your Solution**: Complete your solution in the `solution.py` file and update the task `readme.md` with your approach and complexity analysis.
 2. **Request a Review**: In the chat, ask Cline to review your work.
 You can say something like:
     - "Cline, please review my solution for the two-sum problem."
     - "Can you check my work for `0001-two-sum`?"